maggarwal13/rdap-irr-support/draft-rdap-irr-extension.md

 The filterSet  object class can contain the following members:

-objectClassName -- the string “filterSet"
+objectClassName -- the string "irr0_filterSet"

 handle -- a string representing the unique identifier of the filterSet